 The Bible teaches that the days of the creation week, as described in Genesis chapter 1, were literal 24-hour days.
 Need proof of that?
 Then hang with me for this series entitled “How Old Is the Earth?”

 In the series’ first post, I dealt with the Hebrew word yom, the word our English translations translate as “day” in the Bible’s creation story.
 There’s nothing unique or exciting about yom.
 For the most part it’s just the common Hebrew word for “day.”
 That in itself is significant.
-Then when we add in that the Bible specifically says that the six days upon which God worked on creation each had an evening and a morning, well, it takes some imagination to read anything other than 24-hour days into that.
+Then when we add in that the Bible specifically says that the six days each had an evening and a morning, well, it takes some imagination to read anything other than 24-hour days into that.

 Okay, so now with this second post I’d like to hit upon another easy-to-understand piece of evidence for those days being 24-hour days.
 That second piece of evidence is this: Adam and Eve were created on day six and lived all the way through days six and seven.
 You see, this one is so simple and obvious that many people read right past it.
 Call it a case of hiding in plain sight.